When people share an elevator ride, they are a group; when the elevator gets stuck, they become a team.

 - Collaboration and synergy are better;

-- Common goal ensures that everyone are focused on the same cause.
+- The common goal ensures that everyone is focused on the same cause.

 Some experts even claim that ‘team based organization’ is the only way to go.
 Biren Bandara, a leadership skills trainer at Leader school, says that he differentiates ‘group’ vs ‘team’ very clearly: in a group, everybody works on mutually exclusive tasks, while in a team all members are focused on common goal or mission through completion of interdependent tasks.